 I believe the universe is a vast breathing living body.

 I believe that the forests— and rainforests in particular— are the lungs of our planet.
 I share my breath with theirs, and they speak to me.

 Change, light, growth, decay, and death are the lifeblood of the natural world and of earth— these are the energies that I try to tap into when I write a poem.

 So when I write a poem about a tree or seed or a bumblebee, I am also writing about the process of life and death within and around them.

-My poetry is a conversation with that process— it is a history, one that by its nature is always unfinished, continuing, and in flux, revising itself, composting, and recycling.
+My poetry is a conversation with this process— it is a history, one that by its nature is always unfinished, continuing, and in flux, revising itself, composting, and recycling.

 My publications . . . .

 I have published sassafracas (Xerolage 69), a collection of photographs of my glass haptic poems, with Xexoxial Editions— it is their first ever full-color Xerolage.
 This makes me very happy— the dichroic colors in these pieces are flamboyant and change dramatically depending on the light conditions, so color is really essential to the experience.

 My chapbook of poems Hand to Earth is forthcoming from Portable Press at Yo-Yo Labs.
 I am completely over the moon about this— Brenda Iijima is a true kindred spirit, utterly brilliant, and I feel deeply honored to work with her and her press.

 Through Jewelweed Press, I have also published two wee limited editions of my one-word poems, Meteor’gami (2011) and Silenchante (2016).
 Out of print, these minimalist pieces were never actually sold— I just slipped them into peoples’ pockets when they weren’t looking and tiptoed away.